 Anchors

-The anchor conditions and descriptions in 4.1.3 shall apply to the HDR test category with the following changes:
+The anchor conditions and descriptions in 4.1.3 shall apply to the HDR-A and HDR-B test categories with the following change for HDR-B:

 The generation of the anchor does not use a static quantization parameter (QP) setting.
 Instead, the configuration allows the QP value to vary spatially, where the variation is an explicit function of the average, local luma value.
 A one-time change of the quantization parameter from value QP to value QP+1 may also be applied in order to meet the defined target bit rates.
 The quantization parameter settings applied for the anchors will be reported.